reinrl/port_organization_comparison/README.md

 > port_organization_comparison@1.0.0 start
 > node src/index.js

-Error fetching data from endpoint "/notgood" for "dev": Incorrect response array variable name specified (will not write integration.json)
+Error fetching data from endpoint "/notgood" for environment "source": Incorrect response array variable name specified (will not write integration.json)
 ```

 Any error encountered while processing the response from one of specified data endpoints should result in an error like the following: